 This likely won’t come as a big surprise, you should avoid selling your home during the winter holiday season.
 Tensions run high during the holidays and budgets run low.
 The result?
 No one’s really itching to buy, and offers that do come in are often low.
 So as a general rule of thumb, avoid the months of December and January when selling a home, unless you absolutely need (or want) to.

 Conventional wisdom dictates that spring is the best time to sell a home.
-In spring, the holidays have past, the new school year is still a while away, and gardens and other outdoor spaces tend to look their best.
+In spring, the holidays have passed, the new school year is still a while away, and gardens and other outdoor spaces tend to look their best.
 And while spring is the season that sees the largest amount of buyers, it’s also the season when inventories are highest.
 This means lots of competition, so if you’re going to sell in spring, you really need to get your property to stand out with effective marketing and staging.

 According to research, Thursday is the best day of the week to list your home for sale.
 By listing your home for sale on a Thursday, you can make it available immediately for weekend showings.
 Come Saturday – the busiest day for real estate – your home will have only been on sale for two days, which is great for attracting full-price offers.
 In general, the shorter amount of time your home remains on the market, the higher the offer you’ll receive.